aws-amplify/docs/js/api.md

 ##### Type Generation using GraphQL Schemas

 When working with GraphQL data, it is useful to import your types from your schema into your code for type safety.
 You can easily do this with Amplify CLI's automated code generation feature.
 The CLI automatically downloads GraphQL Introspection Schemas from your defined GraphQL endpoint and generates TypeScript or Flow classes for you.
-Every time you push your GraphQL API, the cli will confirm if you want to generate the types and statements.
+Every time you push your GraphQL API, the CLI will confirm if you want to generate the types and statements.

 If you want to generate your GraphQL statements and types, run: